A Weekend in Chengdu

 After seeing these special areas in Chengdu over a couple days, head to the west to see some authentic Tibetan villages, to the south to see the Leshan Buddha or Emei mountain, or to the southeast to Chongqing mountain.

 Have you ever had the chance to visit Chengdu?
 What activities did you get up to?
 Is there anything you would like to add to the list?
-Let us know in the comments section below.If you liked this article, please share!
+Let us know in the comments section below.Please share!